microsoft/OpenAI-Hack-Group-5-Humanitarian/README.md

     Azure App Services - This could be used to host a front end web app.
 However this is not a requirement.
     Azure OpenAI Services

  Most of these services have a free tier, so development of this technology should be relatively cheap for customers.
 Once this solution is in production, the cost of all of these services are based on the number of calls to the system.
-OpenAI for example can be expensive.
+Most of the calls to cognitive services are just a few cents per API call, so the cost of Azure would likely be derived more from the Azure infrastructure to support integration between this summarization engine and the front end appliation.

 <br />